ensiehgoo/SalePlace/README.md

     ```
     candy maple cake sugar pudding cream honey rich smooth crumble sweet treat
     ```
-    Add the custom RPC endpoint when choosing a network:
+    Add the custom RPC endpoint when choosing a network in metamask and only for testing purpose you can import accounts from ganache through private key:
     ```
     http://127.0.0.1:7545

     ```
     and then refresh the app page.Please confirm the network url from the truffle GUI/CLI Once the app recognizes your MetaMask account you are good to go!